Amon's Blog

 Internationalization introduction

-Begin Configure Multi-Languages
+Begin to configure Multi-Languages

 The original file structure of the project was: